konstantin-lukas/verivote/README.md

 NEXTAUTH_URL="http://localhost:3000/auth"
 // The origins to allow for CORS on the backend CORS_ALLOW_ORIGIN="http://localhost:3000"
-// This specifies were to reach MongoDB from the backend.
-Includes credentials and DB name MONGODB_URI="mongodb://user:pass@localhost:27017/?authSource=verivote"
 // This tells the next server where to reach the API locally to avoid leaving the network for SSR LOCAL_API_ORIGIN="http://localhost:4000/api"
+// This specifies were to reach MongoDB from the backend MONGODB_HOST="localhost:27017"
+// This is the MongoDB user for reading and writing MONGODB_USER=""
+// This is the password for the above MongoDB user MONGODB_PASSWORD=""

 // PUBLIC ENVIRONMENT VARIABLES